 Sometimes a customer’s complaint has nothing to do with money or performance but with scheduling.
 We’ve all been there as plumbing companies, noticing a scheduling conflict with our technicians.
 Your priority should be ensuring best scheduling practices for your customers.
 If you come across an issue, apologize to the customer and offer to make up for it somehow.

 Responding to Negative Reviews

 If you can’t resolve a customer dispute over the phone or in person, there is a high likelihood of that person leaving a negative review of your company.
 Once public, negative sentiment can damage your reputation.

 According to a Harvard Business School study, every one-star increase in Yelp rating translates to a 5-9% revenue increase.
-As you can imagine, losses of star ratings have the opposite impact.
+As you can imagine, the loss of star ratings has the opposite impact.
 So when negative reviews appear, how do you respond?
 Follow the advice below:

 1) Keep it Professional

 Use professional language that customers would expect in a business setting.
 Agitated clients may attempt to engage in a shouting match, and some may even coerce vulgarity or personal attacks.
 Remember that if you reduce to their discourse, they win the argument, and your company loses.

 2) Attempt to Resolve

 Inquire about the contact information of the customer to resolve the dispute via telephone or other communication.
 Your reputation can’t be harmed with a private conversation, especially if you can fix it before they go public.
 Future clients will never know the conversation occurred.